 Disneyland always keeps us on our toes with character experiences.
 The reopening did not disappoint!
 We saw new and creative ways to meet and see characters while keeping everyone safe.
 Here's what we experienced:

-- There are new character cavalcades making their way down the parade route and the Christmas Fantasy Parade returns during Holiday Time.
+- There are character cavalcades making their way down the parade route.

 - Mickey and friends are at the Main Street, U.S.A.
 Railroad Station.
-We recently caught up with Cruella to the right of the station.
+We recently caught up with Cruella to the right of the station or wave to her on Main Street vehicles.

-- Give a royal wave and talk to princesses such as Mulan or Belle in the Royal Theatre in Fantasyland.
-We also met Anna and Elsa there — a rare Disneyland treat!
-Sleeping Beauty, Cinderella, Ariel and Elena came by as well!
+- Give a royal wave and talk to princesses in Fantasy Faire.
+We have met Anna and Elsa there — a rare Disneyland treat!
+Mulan, Belle, Gaston, Sleeping Beauty, Cinderella, Ariel and Elena came by as well!
 Rapunzel and Flynn Rider posed and gave us the smolder in Fantasy Faire as we exited from visiting with the other princesses.
 Another time we caught the Snow White with the Evil Queen in that spot!
 They all move around.

 - Also look for princesses on the path to the left of the castle.
-We had great talks with Ariel, Belle, Mulan and the Evil Queen there.
+We had great talks with Ariel, Belle, Mulan and the Evil Queen and Elena there.

 - Keep an eye out for Tiana, Captain Jack Sparrow and Redd on New Orleans Square balconies and staircases.
 Sometimes they chat with guests in line for Pirates!